5l1v3r1/AI_Samson_2020/README.md

 # AI_Samson_2020

 ACTUALLY:
 Have :
 -Build model.
 -Build layers.
 -Build eatch neuron together.
 -Copute som, compute activation, biais (only sigmoid right now).
+-For the moment the regression decision is only made by a if.

 Need to :
 -Gradient Descent.